MarsRaw/mars-raw-utils/README.md

 Citing MRU is not required, but if the software has significantly contributed to your research or if you'd like to acknowledge the project in your works, I would be grateful if you did so.

 ## Building from source
 A working Rust (https://www.rust-lang.org/) installation is required for building.
+MRU targets the 2021 edition, stable branch.

-So far I've only tested building on Ubuntu 21.10, natively and within the Windows Subsystem for Linux on Windows 10, and on MacOSX Catalina.
-Within the project folder, the software can be built for testing via `cargo build` and individual binaries can be run in debug mode via, for example, `cargo run --bin m20_fetch_raw -- -i`
+MRU is build and tested on Linux (Fedora, Ubuntu, Kubuntu), MacOS, and Windows (natively and WSL2.0)

 To build successfully on Linux, you'll likely need the following packages installed via apt:
-* libssl-dev (Ubuntu)
+* `libssl-dev` (Ubuntu)
-* openssl-devel (RHEL, CentOS, Fedora)
+* `openssl-devel` (RHEL, CentOS, Fedora)

 ### Clone from git
 ```